-33
+Figure 33: Setting Reset & Exception Vector

+Next, hover over the ‘System’ tab ‘Assign Base Addresses’ this changes the addressing to make sense for the memory size of the current system.

 Now save, then click ‘Generate HDL’.
-After generation is complete, go to Quartus Prime and edit the design by commenting out the SDRAM exports as shown below You get to DE10_LITE_SDRAM_Nios_Test.v by double clicking it in the project navigator window.
+After generation is complete, go to Quartus Prime and edit the design by commenting out the SDRAM exports as shown below, by putting a ‘/*’ at the start of your commenting, and a ‘*/’ at the end.
+You get to DE10_LITE_SDRAM_Nios_Test.v by double clicking it in the project navigator window.